 Most of us do our best to limit the amount of non-nutritional junk sitting around the house, especially those of us with kids.

 Instead of sugary sodas, many smart parents will usually reach for a healthier alternative, such as apple juice.
-Sadly, new findings out of Florida suggest that every time you pour your child a cup of apple juice, you may also be serving them a small dose of poison .
+Sadly, new findings out of Florida suggest that every time you pour your child a cup of apple juice, you may also be serving them a small serving of poison .

 The St. Petersburg Times, in Florida, has just published the results of an investigation they undertook to discover the arsenic levels of popular apple juice brands found in grocery stores.